 Completing Luma Runs unlocks additional difficulties, and you can unlock even more character variants by completing them.
 The variants have their own set of cards and powers, so they are essentially new characters from a gameplay perspective.
 This grants you a nice variety to choose from once you unlock them.

 You also acquire research points that can be spent to unlock new cards and powers that can later be acquired during a run.
-Losing still rewards you with a few, but completing a run grants a significantly larger amount.
+Losing still rewards you with a few points, but completing a run grants a significantly larger amount.

 You progress through each run weighing the risks and choosing which paths to take.
 Different battles offer different rewards, and it’s important to plan ahead.
 Any damage Arx takes is permanent unless you spend charges, another type of currency, to heal her.

-Both Ultori and card upgrades are meaningful, and it gives you some very fine control over the build of your deck as you progress.
+Both Ultori and card upgrades are meaningful, and they give you some very fine control over the build of your deck as you progress.
 Furthermore, many upgrades aren’t straight improvements over the original.
 There are pros and cons to each one, and sometimes it’s wiser to keep a card unchanged.
 It’s a pretty clever system.

 You and your foe have a leader, yours being Arx.
 If her HP is reduced to zero, you lose.
-There are three lanes on the battlefield, and one of your three Ultori occupies each one.
+There are three lanes on the battlefield, and each of your three Ultori occupies a different one.
 Every turn you can spend luma to play minions in those lanes or cast spells.

 Every round minions in opposing lanes attack each other, and if they are destroyed, any leftover damage carries over to the next minion in line, and so forth.
 If a lane is unguarded, it hits the Ultori, and if they are knocked out, it hits the Arx instead.

 You can essentially view the attack and health of each minion in a lane as one mathematical pool.
 The game calculates this for you in a clean manner that is very easy to understand.
 The back and forth of the game is protecting your Ultori and Arx while damaging the enemy leader.